Conservation Grants

 Built Heritage Investment Scheme

-If you would like to be notified when the BHIS scheme reopens in 2025, for works taking place in 2026, please email conservation@corkcity.ie
+The BHIS is now closed.
+If you would like to be notified when the grant scheme reopens, please email conservation@corkcity.ie

 The primary aim of the Built Heritage Investment Scheme (BHIS) is to provide financial assistance to owners in carrying out appropriate conservation works to their historic properties which are protected structures and/or located within an Architectural Conservation Area.
-This scheme supports the repair of historic fabric, the use of traditional materials and the sensitive reinstatement of historically accurate architectural features.
+This scheme supports the repair of historic fabric, the use of traditional materials and the sensitive reinstatement of bespoke, historically accurate architectural features.
 Works must be in line with best conservation practice and should aim to employ methods of minimal intervention.

 Please note that a method statement must be submitted by the applicant to enable approval of any grant.

-HSF 2025 Guidance Booklet For Applicants
+HSF 2026 Guidance Booklet For Applicants

-HSF 2025 Revised Qualifying Non Qualifying Works
+HSF 2026 Appendix V Qualifying And Non Qualifying Works